saveourtool/diktat/README.md

 In this project we are trying to define Kotlin code style rules and implement them as visitors for AST tree provided by Ktlint.
 It will detect (check) and fix code style issues based on [diKTat Kotlin codestyle](https://github.com/akuleshov7/diKTat/wiki/diKTat-codestyle-guide).

-### What was hacked and changed in KTlint and why do we temporary need a fork of it?
-Mainly we wanted to create a common configurable mechanism that will give us a chance to enable/disable and customize all rules.
-That's why we added logic for:
-1) Parsing .json file with configurations of rules and passing it to visitors
-2) Passing information about properties to visitors.
-This information is very useful, when you are trying to get, for example, a filename of file where the code is stored.
-3) We added a bunch of visitors that will extended KTlint functionaliity

 ## Usage
 diKTat uses KTlint framework so see it's [usage first](https://ktlint.github.io/)